 Battling Confounders of Deep Learning Models

-Presence of confouning effects is the most critical challenge in applying deep learning techniques to medical applications.
-Confounders are extraneous variables that influence both input and output variables and thereby can easily distort the training and interpreation of deep learning models.
+Presence of confounding effects is the most critical challenge in applying deep learning techniques to medical applications.
+Confounders are extraneous variables that influence both input and output variables and thereby can easily distort the training and interpretation of deep learning models.
 While confounder control has been the center of discussion for traditional models, this topic is largely overlooked in the surge of deep learning applications as researchers put more attention on designing deeper and more powerful network architectures.
-To address this issue, we propose to learn features impartial to confounders (unbiased features) by adversarial training [CF-Net, Nature Communications][BR-Net][github], and we propose a visualization method that can disentangle the confounding effects falsely learned by the model.
+To address this issue, we propose to learn features impartial to confounders (unbiased features) by adversarial training [CF-Net, Nature Communications][BR-Net][github], a generic layer correcting for metadata variables [Metadata Normalization, CVPR][github], and a visualization method that can disentangle the confounding effects falsely learned by the model.
 [Confounder-aware Visualization][github]

 Translational Nueroimaging Study on the Impact of Alcohol Use

 ► [Alcohol use effects on adolescent brain development revealed by simultaneously removing confounding factors, identifying morphometric patterns, and classifying individuals, Scientific Reports, 2018]